vallarinosimone1992/dRICH_prototype_analysis/README.md

 2. cd $DRICH_SUITE/dRICH_prototype_analysis/sw/build
 3. ./reco followed by the run number.
 In any case, I hope I had time to write the help option.
 4. The reconstruction produces the ROOT TTree with integrated data in $DRICH_SUITE/processed_data/integrated_dRICH_GEM_data/
-5. ./ana followed by: 0 or 1 to decide if to show immediatly the output plot (0 = no), the output file name, one or more run number.
-You can also run with just two options, if you want to analyze just one run; in this case, the output name is a default name including the run number.
-In any case, I hope I took the time to write the help option.
+5. ./ana followed by: the output file name, one or more run number.
+You can also run with just one argument, the run number.
+In this case, you will produce the plots only for the selected run, in a directory with the run number name.
-6. The analysis produces three kind of ouput in $DRICH_SUITE/output/specificNameDirectory: txt (including run header and maybe info like dead channel or similar), root (to access and edit the plots) and pdf files (for a quick look at plots).